matrix-org/matrix-spec-proposals/proposals/4175-profile-field-time-zone.md

 Showing a user's time zone gives some information to their location.
 There is currently no way to limit what profile fields other users can see.

+clients may wish to warn users when providing a timezone and give the option to kot incoude it in their profile.

 ## Unstable prefix